Madeleine Sami

-Madeleine Nalini Sami is a New Zealand actress, director, comedian and musician.
-She started her acting career in theatre before moving to television, where she created, wrote, and starred in Super City.
-She co-wrote, co-directed, and starred in the 2018 film The Breaker Upperers, along with Jackie van Beek, which was a New Zealand box office success.
+Madeleine Nalini Sami is a New Zealand actress, director, comedian, and musician.
+She started her acting career in theatre before moving to television, where she created, co-wrote, and starred in Super City.
+She co-wrote, co-directed, and starred in the 2018 film The Breaker Upperers along with Jackie van Beek.
 Sami co-hosted The Great Kiwi Bake Off.